YaleSTC/yalestc.github.io/officehours.md

 Yale ITS resources, policies, and APIs.

-Jemin Lee is the assistant manager of the Student Developer program.
+Jemin Lee is the interim manager of the Student Developer program.
 You can email him at jemin.lee@yale.edu.
-You can see his face in the [ITS Organization Chart, here](http://its.yale.edu/about/its-organization-charts/campus-community-technologies-0/web-technologies/web-technologies-1).
+You can see his face in the [ITS Organization Chart, here](http://its.yale.edu/about/its-organization-charts/campus-community-technologies-0/web-technologies).

 **Office:** 143 Elm St. Basement Room B11